 There is great danger that on its current course, the global response to this crisis will be hugely inadequate and will lead to unimaginable suffering and death, which is eminently avoidable.

-What’s causing the famines?
+What’s causing the famines and food crises?

 Famines are much more than simple lack of food.
 They are the result of conflict, drought, poverty and global inaction, and in many cases they are preventable.

 Who is calling for a day of prayer?

 The Global Day of Prayer to End Famine is a faith-based response to the current hunger crisis.
 At the invitation of the World Council of Churches, a fellowship of 348 member churches in more than 110 countries, together representing over 560 million Christians, and the All Africa Council of Churches, the Global Day of Prayer brings together a wide range of church networks and traditions, ecumenical partners and faith-based organizations to join in prayers, to overcome hunger and famine.
 See a full list of partners supporting the day of prayer HERE.

 Food is more than a human right; it is a divine gift that cannot be impeded.
 Hunger crises are preventable, if we reflect, act, and move together.
 We believe churches have a prophetic voice in calling its members, wider society, and governments to make a difference during this unprecedented period of suffering.
 We are joining together to pray for justice and peace, for an end to the violence that hurts both current and future generations, for the children and families in immediate need, and for those who make sacrifices while responding to the crisis.
 More prayer points and information are available.